peter-de-boer/scrape_medium/README.md

 ## main.py

 Contains code to iterate over search terms and execute corresponding scrapy request.

 ## Data

-There are the following files under the data directory:
+The files under the data directory are the output of the scrapy calls in main.py.
 ```
 different_kind_of_things.csv
 different_kind_of_adjective_things.csv